Boundary Retaining walls - Who's Responsible?

 The way forward:

-There is an information gathering stage for any building project.
-Assess the issues and repairs, determine who gets benefit and if necessary, determine the boundary location.
-Discuss the result and try to come to a reasonable plan of action.
-This will usually involve a Survey.
+Discuss the result, assess the issues and repairs, and try to come to a reasonable plan of action.
 The best solution is served by goodwill between neighbours.

 Article: "Boundary Retaining Walls - Issues & Responsibilities"